santaaastic/Learning-to-Interface-Git/README.md

-**Motivation: ** The basic motivation behind creating this repo was to learn the interface of handling files through git interface.
+**Motivation: ** The basic motivation behind creating this repo was to learn file handling through git interface.

 **Concepts Learnt:**
 - Git